 Which tips ensure successful online interactions?

-This is the third and final lesson about Teaching Online.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Teaching Online.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss how online interactions can be improved

 – Explore peer-to-peer and tutor-to-student interactions

 – Discuss how assessment feedback can be delivered to students effectively when teaching online